Vicky Pattison Stuns Fans In Lace Chemise & Silk Robe: ‘Smiley Or Sexy?!’

 Former Geordie Shore star Vicky Pattison took to Instagram to update fans with a couple of new photos of herself in a flirty number.

 The 32-year-old displayed her decolletage in a pale pink lace chemise.
 She wrapped herself up in a silk mint green robe that had mid-length sleeves also made out of lace.
-Pattison didn’t appear to be wearing any other clothing and showed off her legs.
-The brunette beauty sported her long dark wavy hair down and kept her nails short with no polish.
-Pattison accessorized herself with a necklace didn’t opt for any other visible jewelry.
+Pattison didn’t appear to be wearing any other clothing as she showed off her legs.

+The brunette beauty sported her dark, wavy hair down and kept her nails short with no polish.
+Pattison accessorized herself with a necklace and didn’t opt for any other visible jewelry.
 For her makeup application, she appeared to have applied a glossy lip, mascara, eyeliner, and eyeshadow.

-The I’m a Celebrity…Get Me Out of Here! winner posted two images within the upload.
+The I’m a Celebrity…Get Me Out of Here! winner posted two images in the upload.

 In the first shot, she was captured on her knees on top of a bed.
 Pattison flashed a huge smile and looked directly at the camera lens.
 She raised one hand to her ear and rested the other on her thigh.
-Pattison parted her legs and appeared to be living her best life.
+Pattison parted her legs and as she smiled.

-In the next slide, she was snapped slightly side-on.
-Pattison raised her other arm and sported a more fierce, intense expression with her lips parted.
-She placed her other hand in front of her legs and arched her chest out.
+In the next slide, she was snapped from a slight side angle.
+Pattison raised her arm and sported a more fierce, intense expression with her lips parted.
+She placed her other hand in front of her legs and stuck her chest out.

 For her caption, Pattison asked fans if they preferred the “smiley” or “sexy” photo more.
 She told followers that the matching set was from Boux Avenue and that she is an ambassador for the brand.